 Why It Made the Cut: Manufactured Nationwide covers all three kinds of mobile homes, offers three different loan terms, and has flexible lending limits.

 When applying for a mobile home loan with Manufactured Nationwide, borrowers can find out right away if they are eligible for a mobile home loan.
 With the company’s maximum lending limit of $1.5 million, it can be easier to get the funds needed to buy the mobile home the borrower wants.
-In addition, given the minimum credit score required is 620 for most loans, borrowers with less-than-stellar credit may still qualify; in fact, those looking for a streamline refinance can do so without a credit score requirement.
+In addition, given the lender’s flexible minimum credit score requirements, borrowers with less-than-stellar credit may still qualify; in fact, those looking for a streamline refinance can do so without a credit score requirement at all.
 Loan terms include 15, 20, and 30 years, so it could be easier to get a loan with a more manageable monthly payment.
 One downside is that the website is dense with information and can be challenging to read.
 Still, Manufactured Nationwide’s 24/7 customer support is available to assist borrowers with any questions they may have.

 - Types of loans offered: FHA, VA, USDA, cash out, streamline, refinance, jumbo